Acts Chapter Two

 Acts 2:28

-You have made known to me the paths of life; you will fill me with joy in your presence.
+You have made known to me the ways of life; you will fill me with joy by your presence.'

 This is the final part of Psalm 16 that Peter quotes to the crowd.
 In this verse, King David is rejoicing that God has been with him and guided him.
 Then, David looks forward to the time when he will be filled with joy in the presence of the Lord.
 That brings up a good question for us, as Christians.
 Are you living with joy?
 You see David had to look forward to the time when he would be with God but we have God with us every day.
 The Holy Spirit is God and he is inside of each one of us if we are Christians.
 That is what sets us apart and should make us have joy.
 No matter what happens, we still have God in us and with us to get us through.
 That, my friends, should bring us joy.